 Organic substance is present throughout the earth’s ecosystems and is produced through a cycle of degradation processes by soil microbes, which are crucial for access to nutrients.
 After degradation and erosion, these compounds can enter the soil through the flow of water.
 Organic matter provides food for living organisms and acts as a buffer in an aqueous solution to maintain a neutral pH in the environment.
 Research has shown that organic compounds may be an effective buffer for neutralizing acid rain.

-The inorganic substance is a chemical compound that does not have hydrogen carbon bonds.
+An inorganic substance is a chemical compound that does not have hydrogen carbon bonds.
 Some simple compounds that contain carbon are often considered inorganic.
 Examples include carbon monoxide, carbon dioxide, carbonates, carbides, cyanides, cyanates, and thiocyanates.

-Properties of Organic Compounds:
+General Properties of Organic Compounds:

 Organic compounds are the basis of life on Earth, and most chemicals into this category.
 The physical properties of these materials include a variety of quantitative and qualitative properties.
 Quantitative properties include melting point, boiling point, and refractive index, and qualitative properties include odor, concentration, solubility, and color.